sensedeep/dynamodb-onetable/README.md

 * Efficient storage and access of multiple entities in a single DynamoDB table.
 * High level API with type marshaling, validations, and extended query capability for get/delete/update operations.
 * Bidirectional conversion of DynamoDB types to Javascript types.
+* Generation of Conditional, Filter, Key and Update expressions.
+* Schema item definitions for attribute types, default values, enums, unique attributes and validations.
 * Option to invoke DynamoDB or simply generate API parameters.
-* Generation of Conditional, Filter, Key and Update expressions.
-* Schema item definitions for attribute types, default values, enums and validations.
 * Powerful field level validations with "required" and "unique" attributes.
 * Easy parameterization of filter and conditional queries.
 * Detailed metrics by Table, Tenant, Source, Index, Model and Operation.